SabrinPro/My-Portfolio/README.md

 The research evaluates different reasoning approaches and investigates how structured reasoning can improve performance on Bengali mathematical problem-solving tasks.

----

-### 2. Graph Neural Network Framework for Fake News Detection in Social Media Text: Leveraging RoBERTa Embeddings and k-NN Graphs

-**Conference:** ICEFronT 2026
-**Status:** Conditionally Accepted — Round 1
-**Research Area:** Natural Language Processing, Fake News Detection, Graph Neural Networks, Social Media Text Classification

-The research explores a graph-based framework for fake news detection using **RoBERTa embeddings** and **k-Nearest Neighbor (k-NN) graphs**.

-The project combines transformer-based text representations with graph-based learning for social media text classification.

-> Publication links are included only when an official or verified publication URL is available.
-No unverified URLs are added to the project.

----

 ## Projects

 ### Software Development Lab Website